 Marin County Christmas Tree Lots

-There aren't any actual cut-it-down-yourself Christmas tree farms in Marin, although there are a number of well known Christmas tree lots where you can pick out that perfect tree and immerse yourself in that holiday spirit.
+There aren't any cut-it-down-yourself Christmas tree farms in Marin, although there are a number of well known Christmas tree lots where you can pick out that perfect tree and immerse yourself in that holiday spirit.
 Here are some of our favorite Christmas tree lots (if you have your own favorite you'd like to share with us, let us know).

 Cousins' Christmas Trees 7416B Redwood Boulevard Novato Daily, 9 am–8 pm